bfansports/CloudTranscode/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sportarchive/CloudTranscode?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sportarchive/CloudTranscode/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sportarchive/CloudTranscode/?branch=master)

-## Updates [07/07/2015]
+## Updates [07/14/2015]
-> The first major Beta community release is out<br>
-> We've refactor this project to make it more generic and more usable.
+> Happy Bastille day to my all French Folks<br>
+> The documentation has been updated.
+You should be able to get CT to work by following the doc. <br>
+> The Docker images are being finalized.<br>

 Detailed changes:
    - The Core (Pollers and Decider) has moved out of this repo to the CPE project: https://github.com/sportarchive/CloudProcessingEngine